Perforated Metals

 - Architectural Perforated Metal

-- These are punched metal sheets used in building construction for various applications, from decoration to functional structural support.
+- These are punched metal sheets used in building construction for decoration, screening, shading, facade systems, and functional structural support.

 - Bar Grating